samuelgozlan/amplitude-dev-center/docs/data/sources/databricks.md

 3. On the **Credentials** tab of the Connect Databricks screen, enter the credentials you configured during the Databricks configuration:
     - Server Hostname
     - HTTP Path
-    - Service Principal Client ID
-    - Service Principal Secret
+    - Personal Access Token (for the workspace user or Service Principal)
 4. Click **Next** to verify access.

 ### Select data to import